florian6973/florian6973/README.md

 ### Hi there 👋

-I am a French student, fond of Computer Science and Machine-Learning, with a strong interested in biomedical applications!
+I am a French student, fond of Computer Science and Machine-Learning, with a strong interest in biomedical applications!

 You can view my online CV at [https://florian6973.github.io](https://florian6973.github.io).